 - First reminder: Official reminder with late fees

-The software documents all dunning steps in an audit-proof manner and, if necessary, creates complete documentation for debt collection or legal enforcement.
+The software documents all collection steps in an audit-proof manner and, if necessary, generates complete documentation for debt collection or legal enforcement.

 Investing in automated invoicing processes pays for itself through measurable savings in personnel costs, financing costs, and default risks.
-A detailed ROI analysis demonstrates the specific financial benefits.
+A detailed ROI analysis highlights the specific financial benefits.

 Direct cost savings:

-- Personnel costs: 60-80% reduction in the time spent on dunning [6]
+- Personnel costs: 60–80% reduction in the time spent on accounts receivable [6]

-- Financing costs: 15-25% savings through faster cash flow [1]
+- Financing costs: 15–25% savings due to faster cash flow [1]

-- Printing costs: Elimination of physical dunning letters in digital processes
+- Printing costs: Elimination of physical reminder letters through digital processes

-- Collection costs: Reduction through higher self-collection rate
+- Collection costs: Reduction through a higher in-house collection rate

 Indirect benefits:

-- Risk minimization: Early detection of problematic customers
+- Risk Mitigation: Early Identification of Problematic Customers

-ROI example calculation for a medium-sized automotive business:
+Sample ROI calculation for a medium-sized auto repair shop:

 |---|---|---|---|